arifulislamadil/arifulislamadil/README.md

 I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.

-Skills: JAVASCRIPT / REACT / AUTH0 / REDUX / / TYPESCRIPT / HTML / CSS
+Skills: JAVASCRIPT / REACT / AUTH0 / REDUX / / TYPESCRIPT / HTML5 / CSS3

 - 🔭 I’m currently working on Build Myself
 - 🌱 I’m currently learning Javascript